HTTP-RPC/Kilo/README.md

 Enums are encoded using their ordinal values.
 Instances of `java.util.Date` are encoded as a long value representing epoch time.
 All other values are encoded via `toString()`.
 Unsupported (i.e. non-map) sequence elements are ignored.

 ## TemplateEncoder
-The `TemplateEncoder` class is responsible for merging a [template document](template-reference.md) with a data dictionary.
+The `TemplateEncoder` class transforms an object hierarchy into an output format using a [template document](template-reference.md).
 It provides the following constructors:

 ```java
 public TemplateEncoder(URL url) { ... }